Mohammadabbas254/rf_link_planner/README.md

 If you encounter any issues or have questions:
 - Open an issue on GitHub
-- Email: your.email@example.com
+- Email: mohammadabbasiiit@gmail.com

 ---

-**Made with ❤️ for RF Engineers and Network Planners**
+Made with ❤️